Optimal modularity and memory capacity of neural reservoirs: Introduction

-Here, we take a principled approach based on the theory of network structure and information diffusion to test a hypothesis, which we call ``\emph{edge of modularity}'' hypothesis, that the best memory performance emerges when a neural network is at the optimal modularity for information diffusion, where local and global communication can be easily balanced.
-We implement neural reservoirs with different levels of community structure (see Fig.~\ref{fig:esn}(a)) and explore how modularity plays a role in performance on two memory tasks (see Fig.~\ref{fig:esn}(b)).
+Here, we take a principled approach based on the theory of network structure and information diffusion to test a hypothesis that the best memory performance emerges when a neural reservoir is at the optimal modularity for information diffusion, where local and global communication can be easily balanced (see the Supplemental Material Fig.~\ref{fig:concept_diagram}).
+We implement neural reservoirs with different levels of community structure (see Fig.~\ref{fig:esn}(a)) by fixing the total number of links and communities while adjusting a mixing parameter $\mu$ which controls the fraction of links between communities.
+Control of this parameter lets us explore how community structure plays a role in performance on two memory tasks (see Fig.~\ref{fig:esn}(b)).
+Three simulations are performed.
+The first tests for the presence of the optimal modularity phenomena in the ESNs.
+The second uses the same ESNs to perform a memory capacity task to determine the relationship between the optimal modularity phenomena and task performance.
+Lastly, we investigate the relationship between community structure and the capacity of the ESN to recall unique patterns in a memorization task.

+For the tasks we use a threshold-like activation function (see Fig.~\ref{fig:esn}(c)), which is a more biologically plausible alternative to the tanh or linear neurons often used in artificial neural networks.
+The key distinction between the threshold-like activation function and tanh activation functions is that threshold-like functions only excite postsynaptic neurons if enough presynaptic neurons activate in unison.
+On the other-hand, postsynaptic tanh neurons will always activate in proportion to presynaptic neurons, no matter how weak those activations are.